Cook Like Czechs

 Instructions

-• Wash 3 cups fresh strawberries under running water to remove any remaining dirt.
-Remove the green hulls and leave the strawberries in a colander to drain.
+• Wash 3 cups fresh strawberries gently under cold running water.
+Hull them by removing the green tops, then leave them in a colander to drain.

-• Grease a baking pan with ½ Tablespoon butter or other solid fat, then dust it with 2 Tablespoon fine breadcrumbs or plain flour.
+• Grease a baking tray with ½ Tablespoon butter or a drizzle of oil, then dust it with 2 Tablespoon fine breadcrumbs or flour.
+Alternatively, line the tray with parchment paper.

-• Crack the room-temperature 3 medium eggs into a large bowl.
+• Crack 3 medium eggs, warmed to room temperature, into a large mixing bowl.
 Using a hand mixer fitted with the whisk attachment, beat the eggs until foamy.
 Gradually add 1 cup granulated sugar while increasing the speed.
-Be patient; this process takes about five minutes.
-Don't hesitate to set the mixer to a higher speed.
+Continue beating for about five minutes, until the mixture is pale, thick, and fluffy.

-• Reduce the mixer speed to the minimum.
-Gradually add 2 ¼ cups all-purpose flour mixed with 1 teaspoon baking powder and 1 cup heavy cream to the beaten egg foam, stirring continuously.
-Finally, add 1 Tablespoon lemon zest.
+• Reduce the mixer speed to the lowest setting.
+Gradually add 2 ¼ cups all-purpose flour mixed with 1 teaspoon baking powder, along with 1 cup heavy cream, into the beaten egg foam.
+Stir continuously until just combined, then fold in 1 Tablespoon lemon zest.

-• Place the bublanina in an oven preheated to 340 °F. Bake for 30 minutes, or until the surface turns golden brown.
+• Place the bublanina in an oven preheated to 340 °F, using both upper and lower heat.
+Bake for about 30 minutes, or until the surface turns a light golden brown.

 Notes